-Sixty-six soil samples, not including two duplicates, were collected from a depth of greater than 10- feet bgs during the 2008 investigation.
-All sixty-six samples were analyzed for BTEX and PAH constituents.
+Sixty-eight soil samples, including two duplicates, were collected from a depth of greater than 10- feet bgs during the 2008 investigation.
+All sixty-eight samples were analyzed for BTEX and PAH constituents.
 Nineteen samples were analyzed for arsenic, chromium, lead, and cyanide.